TimvanScherpenzeel/profiling-research/README.md

 ### Source code

 JavaScript source code is `JIT (Just In Time)` compiled meaning it is being compiled to machine code as the program is running.
-Source code is initially just plain text with a mime-type that identifies it as JavaScript.
-It must be parsed by a `parser` in order to be understood as JavaScript by the browser engine.
+Source code is initially just plain text with a mime-type that identifies it as JavaScript code.
+It must be parsed by a `parser` in order to be understood as JavaScript code by the browser engine.

 ### Parser